beemdevelopment/Aegis/README.md

 encryption and backups.
 Aegis supports HOTP and TOTP, making it compatible with thousands of services.

+For a list of frequently asked questions, please check out [the FAQ](FAQ.md).

 The security design of the app and the vault format is described in detail in [this document](docs/vault.md).